bukot/tintintoril/README.md

                     changed mapupdate to mupdate to normalize commands contained in this file

-                    added mstatic <on|off> alias to prevent some mapping mishaps have not worked on mapmistake.tt to take static mode into account yet.  use static mode with caution!
+                    added mstatic &lt;on|off&gt; alias to prevent some mapping mishaps have not worked on mapmistake.tt to take static mode into account yet.  use static mode with caution!